 - Progress updates to Solicitors, Agents and Referral Partners

-When you start to look at all the automation possibilities, things start to get very detailed, very fast.
+When you start to look at all the automation possibilities, things start to get very interesting.

-It’s generally true that “all home loans are 80% the same… it’s the 20% differences that can sink you.”
+They say that “all home loans are 80% the same… it’s the 20% differences that can kill you.”

-In other words, despite the fact that the broad structure of all loan processing tasks may be similar, most loans have a few peculiarities that alter the administration steps or workflows.
+In other words, despite the fact that the broad structure of all loan processing tasks may be similar, most loans have a few peculiarities that shift the requirements and open up the potential for mistakes.